The online dictionary Merriam-Webster recently changed the definition of “assault weapon” and “assault rifle” to the following:

 Hint for Merriam-Webster: hardly no one actually owns an AK47.

-Previously, assault rifle were defined as (click here for the cached webpage):
+Previously, an assault rifle was defined as (click here for the cached webpage):

 a gun that can shoot many bullets quickly and that is designed for use by the military